microchipgnu/aim/start-here/examples/wordware/hello-world/hello-world-ext.md

 ---
 ---

-Say hello to v[input.name].
+Say hello to {% $frontmatter.input.name %}.

-Use the following style: v[input.style].
+Use the following style: {% $frontmatter.input.style %}.
 Do not use any other style.
 Do not use emojis.

-::ai{#greeting model="openai/gpt-4o-mini"}
+{% ai #greeting model="openai/gpt-4o-mini" /%}

+{% $greeting.result %}